Collaborating for Effective Conservation

 Plant Conservation Volunteers

-Established in 1993 as part of our New England Plant Conservation Program, our Plant Conservation Volunteer (PCV) program is the oldest one in the country to conduct rare plant-monitoring.
+Established in 1993 as part of our New England Plant Conservation Program, the Plant Conservation Volunteer (PCV) program is the oldest one in the country to conduct rare plant-monitoring.
 PCVs support professional botanists and State Heritage Programs by gathering vital data in the field.
 Across the six states of New England, PCVs conduct field monitoring, seed collection, and habitat management.
 PCVs now number in the hundreds, but as native plant habitats face mounting stresses, we need even more passionate volunteers to help save New England's native plants.

 Here are some of the crucial activities PCVs perform:

 - Rare Plant Monitoring—Survey populations of endangered plant species to help provide critical information used by local nongovernmental organizations (NGOs), and state and federal land managers to make important conservation and habitat management decisions.

 - Seed Collection—Learn how to collect seeds from New England’s imperiled species for storage in Native Plant Trust’s seed bank to preserve the genetic diversity of New England’s flora into the future.

 - Habitat Management—Help fight the loss of natural communities lost or damaged by development, invasive species, and succession by identifying new threats and participating in organized management projects.

 - Participants visit some of the most diverse and unique natural communities in New England; many of which are not open to the general public.